Reference: SKU-16089

 Secondly, when wiring these to your controller, you will find yourself confused.
 4 wires on your pigtail, and 3pins on your controller!

 The power pins are easy/obvious - Red to 12v/+ and Black to Neg/GND/-.
 The data however is as follows.
 Blue which is the primary data wire goes to the controllers data pin/output, and green which is the backup/secondary data wire joins the ground/neg wire in the ground connection.
 This may seem odd, but have a little faith - it is what happens at the controller end.
 Do not ground that green/secondary data wire anywhere else!!!
+Please note this *DOES NOT* apply to seed pixels, where the primary and secondary data wires both go to the data pin

 PLEASE NOTE; IF YOUR REVERSE POLARITY THESE PIXELS (connected + and - the wrong way around), YOU WILL IRREVERSIBLY DAMAGE THE ENTIRE STRING!
 SO PLEASE EXERCISE CAUTION WHEN CONNECTING THESE UP!!
 This includes making sure you have the pigtails in the correct orientation when connecting them - ensure the locating lugs line up before joining.